 THE FAROE ISLANDS | NORTH ATLANTIC SEA

-In 2013, I saw a photograph of a cliff on an ocean with a waterfall descending out its side and discovered this natural beauty is located on the island of Vagar of The Faroe Islands.
-The Faroe Islands is an 18 island archipelago situated in the North Atlantic, surrounded by Iceland to the west, Norway to the east and Scotland to the south.
-Vast ocean views, villages, valleys and magnificent landscapes awe and bewilder any visitor to this magical place.
-Five years later, I experienced the Faroe Islands with my own eyes and cannot describe the majestic beauty of these islands.
+In 2013, I saw a photograph of a cliff on an ocean with a waterfall descending mysteriously out of a cave from the side as well as a lake calmly mid level on a mountain in the middle of the water.
+The landscape new and mysterious, where could this be?
+I discovered all this beauty is found on the 18 archipelago of The Faroe Islands.
+Situated in the north Atlantic Sea, The Faroe Islands are surrounded by Iceland to the west, Norway to the east and Scotland to the south.
+Vast ocean views, villages, valleys and magnificent landscapes surprise and bewilder any visitor to this magical place.
+Five years later, I made the once wished upon idea into an adventure.
+I experienced The Faroe Islands with my own eyes and cannot describe the majestic beauty of these islands.

 From waterfalls to quaint towns, the Faroes provide beauty at every turn.
 If you’re looking for a once in a lifetime experience, travel to this remarkable and unique place.